 Real-Time Messaging Protocol (RTMP)

 First up is the venerable king of the pack: RTMP.
 Originally developed by Macromedia way back in the day, RTMP is still widely used.
 However, today it’s mostly used for ingesting live streams.
-In plain terms, when you set up your encoder to send your video feed to your video hosting platform the video will be sent to the CDN using the RTMP protocol, but then it will be delivered to the end viewer in another protocol, usually hls streaming protocol.
+In plain terms, when you set up your encoder to send your video feed to your video hosting platform, that video will reach the CDN via the RTMP protocol.
+However, that content eventually reaches the end viewer in another protocol – usually HLS streaming protocol.

-RTMP is mostly depreciated for use as a viewer-facing video streaming protocol.
-That’s because it’s dependent on the Flash plugin, which has been plagued with security problems for years and is being rapidly phased out.
+Today, RTMP is mostly depreciated for use as a viewer-facing video streaming protocol.
+That’s because it’s dependent on the Flash plugin, which has been plagued with security problems for years and is rapidly becoming obsolete.

 Who should use RTMP?